rpigu-i/python-password-sprayer/README.md

 Simple password sprayer written in Python

+This is the Python 2.7.3 version of the code base.

 The following tool can be used to test one or more passwords against multiple user accounts.